 Next we need to show that

-We start proving this by defining the following three graphs: \begin{itemize} \item Let $A'$ be an equivalent density ER graph, i.e., $A' \sim ER(n,\delta/(n-1))$ \item Let $A_R$ be the ring lattice component of the graph, i.e, obtained by removing the ER edges from the graph.
-In our notation, $A_R \sim RL(n,2\beta \delta)$ for some $0<\beta<1$, however this is a deterministic graph not a probabilistic one. \item Let $A_E$ be the Erdos Renyi component of the graph, i.e, obtained by removing the Ring lattice edges from the graph.
-In our notation, $A_E \sim ER(n,\frac{(1-\beta) d}{n-1})$ for some $0<\beta<1$. \end{itemize}
+We start proving this by defining the following two graphs.
+Let $A_R$ be the ring lattice component of the graph, i.e, obtained by removing the ER edges from the graph.
+In our notation, $A_R \sim RL(n,2\beta \delta)$ for some $0<\beta<1$, however this is a deterministic graph not a probabilistic one.\\ Let $A_E$ be the Erdos Renyi component of the graph, i.e, obtained by removing the Ring lattice edges from the graph.
+In our notation, $A_E \sim ER(n,\frac{(1-\beta) 2\delta}{n-1})$ for some $0<\beta<1$.

 Now since the number of triangles in $A$ must be higher than just the ring lattice portion of the graph $A_R$, we can say